aws-samples/aws-do-kubeflow/Container-Root/kubeflow/examples/distributed-training/pytorch/workshop/WORKSHOP_STEPS.md

 <center><img src="img/1_kubeflow_dashboard.png" width="80%"/> </center><br/><br/>

-> **_NOTE:_** If you do not see the namespace "kubeflow-user-example-com" selected in your Kubeflow dashboard, or you experience any other errors, please execute script `./kubeflow-restart.sh`.
+> **_NOTE:_** If you do not see the namespace "kubeflow-user-example-com" selected in your Kubeflow dashboard, or you experience any other errors, please execute script `./kubeflow-restart.sh`, located in the aws-do-kubeflow container.

 ## 5. Create EFS volume